francescobbo/fasty/README.md

 Fasty is a set of tools and libraries for Web Applications.
 It is written in C++ in order to achieve maximum performance.

+It aims to full support of HTTP/2, which is already Work in progress, while we are still working to have HTTP/1.1 conformance.

+With enaugh time, I'd like to add support for all the nice things that make a web developer life happier like:
+# Haml
+# SCSS
+# Coffeescript
+# ActiveRecord

 Compilation
 ===========